Tethrd Skeletor Climbing Sticks Review and saddle hunting test.

 I found the sticks to be very lightweight.
 I weighed the entire 4-pack and it was around 8.2 pounds, so the 2 pounds per stick weight specification is pretty accurate.
 I carried the sticks stacked in sets of two and attached them to my Trophyline pack.
 This worked very well.

-While I really like this setup, it also says something about the way Trophyline designed its pack.
-I did carry the sticks with the Tethrd Predator Pack, their transport system for the Predator Platform, for a few hunts with all four sticks attached to each other, but wasn’t happy with that configuration.
+While I like this setup, it also says something about the way Trophyline designed its pack.
+I did carry the sticks with the Tethrd Predator Pack, their transport system for the Predator Platform, for a few hunts with all four sticks attached, but wasn’t happy with that configuration.

 Saddle hunting pack setup with climbing sticks and platform.